By JOHN KUO

 Home inspection fee.
 In addition to your appraisal fee, you may have to pay a home inspection fee.
 Lenders may require a home inspection fee to confirm that your house is livable and structurally sound.
 You can expect to pay around $300 to $500 for a home inspection, but the exact figure will depend on your home and where you live.

 Credit report fee.
-Though you can monitor your credit score with Credit Karma, lenders will pull your credit report themselves and use their own risk-analysis models to determine your creditworthiness.
+Though you can monitor your credit score with Credit Karma, which provides free credit monitoring of your Equifax and TransUnion reports, lenders will pull your credit report themselves and use their own risk-analysis models to determine your creditworthiness.
 Your credit score may affect your loan amount and interest rate.

 Keep in mind that creditors will likely make a hard inquiry on your credit, which may affect your credit score.
 However, mortgage-related pulls within a 45-day period will typically count as one pull (for scoring purposes).
 Credit report fees may range from $30 to $50 per report, though some lenders cover the cost themselves.